adap/flower/doc/source/how-to-use-driver-api.rst

 Pull messages from nodes
 ------------------------

 Once messages are successfully sent to the nodes, we can use the associated message IDs to get results from these nodes.
-To do so, we continuously run :code:`Driver.pull_messages()` with the list of :code:`message_ids` until all of the :code:`Messages` from the nodes are received.
+To do so, we continuously run :code:`Driver.pull_messages()` with the list of :code:`message_ids` until all of the :code:`Message` objects from the nodes are received.
+What is happening here is that the :code:`ServerApp` is requesting the :code:`SuperLink` for any results from the :code:`Message` objects previously pushed, of which the :code:`Driver` has retained the IDs.

 .. code-block:: python